gininaba/ginsan-portfolio.github.io/README.md

 ## About Me

 I'm Ginsan, a passionate Graphic Designer and IT Expert based in Cebu City, Philippines.
-Currently, I'm a trainee at Anjo World Theme Park, learning and creating amazing designs.
+Currently, I'm an employee in Anjo World Theme Park, learning and creating amazing designs.

 ## Skills